“Every eye in the synagogue was on Jesus. He unrolled the scroll and read aloud the place where it was written:

 He rolled up the scroll, gave it back to the assistant, and sat down.
 Every eye in the synagogue was fixed on him.
 He began to explain to them, ‘Today, this scripture has been fulfilled just as you heard it.’” -Luke 4:17-21

 I’ve been a severely nearsighted person since I was a child.
-My husband says a big surprises of our early days of marriage was realizing that I truly cannot see without contacts.
-I’ve always appreciated my sight maybe more than others for that reason.
+My husband says a big surprise of our early days of marriage was realizing that I truly cannot see without contacts.
+I’ve always appreciated my sight, maybe more than others, for that reason.

 So the stories of Jesus healing the blind intrigue me.
 Because in some ways, me seeing every day is a miracle to me.
 But I also know that most blind people are never given sight.
 So what is this promise that Jesus says he will open the eyes of the blind?

 I have a new friend at my neighborhood grocery store.
 His name is Matthew.
-Matthew is completely blind, from birth.
+Matthew is completely blind.
 He works at the grocery store giving out samples in the bakery area.
 When Matthew hears that someone is walking by, he calls out, “Hello!
 How are you?”
 Or sometimes he says, “HI!
-I’m Matthew and I’d like to offer you a cupcake sample.”
+I’m Matthew.
+Want a cupcake?”
 When he greets people, he always holds out his hand in anticipation of a handshake.
 He offers his whole self right there next to the ready-made angel food cakes.